 Fitbit vs Garmin.
-They’re two of the biggest and most well known tech brands around, and while both produce some of the best fitness trackers (opens in new tab) money can buy, they offer completely different takes on what a wearable should be.
+Which of these two tech brands should you invest in this Black Friday sale?
+They’re two of the biggest and most well known tech brands around, and while both produce some of the best fitness trackers money can buy, they offer completely different takes on what a wearable should be.

 Fitbit introduced millions to the concept of fitness tracking, and kick-started competitive step counting as a trend.
 Garmin typically appeals to a much more hardcore crowd.
 If you see a fitness watch on a marathon runner, there’s a good chance it will be a Garmin.

 The best Garmin watches can do loads of stuff Fitbits can’t, like let you navigate offline using a map on your wrist.
 And they deal in deeper stats that are ideal for analysing your performance and fitness over time.